teiResa/teiResa/README.md

 2024-07-15 Relatively relaxed day.
 Some  intimacy, but mostly errands.
 Our planned dinner with the three of us and Zack ended up being David and I cooking for the four of us with Claire, Fern, and beau-grand-pere.
 Corn, and roasted porc belly and chicken.
 Asperagus, carrots, and a third.
 All is good.
 The news says it has been a heat wave.
 We have been cold.
 I love visiting for summer!

+2024-07-23 Done camping and being without internet, I believe.
+Picked up a textbook called Bug Bounty Bootcamp from Chapters today while walking around with Céline.

+2024-07-24 Reading BBB today.
+Logged on to include this studying in my commits.
+Also, everyone used those QRs for their Wifi now.
+If you need it for pc, scan using the camera app and type the content following P: (exclusive) into the password field.
 -->